 Seven Cups is gearing up for another trip to Yunnan.
-The article “Tempest over tea: What is the true Puer?” from the China daily seems especially relevant.
+The article “Tempest over tea: What is the true Puer?” from the China Daily seems especially relevant.
 It talks about the first fallout from China’s new tea export laws.
 We’re sure this is the beginning of many controversies to come since China is trying to reverse the culture of deception that characterizes the international tea industry.
-These are same changes in Chinese law mentioned in the Seven Cups Tea Blog in the form of a press release earlier in 2009, China Beefs Up Its Export Law.
+These are same changes in Chinese law mentioned in the Seven Cups Tea Blog in the form of a press release earlier in 2009, China Beefs Up Its Export Law (blog post no longer exists).
 It’s interesting that the laws are mentioned in passing but not the focus of the article, and it’s a mystery to me why the Chinese government has been quiet about these laws.
 The only reason we know about it is because we have a Chinese export license and were informed about the law change in the spring of last year.

 What export laws?
 Didn’t hear about the toughened Chinese tea exporting laws?
 Yeah, well, they haven’t been reported in the press, even in China.
 The story was refused by the ‘World Tea News’, the marketing newsletter of the trade show, The World Tea Expo.
 The law change was mentioned by the Tea News website in the UK.
 Puer gold for makers of Posh’s weight-loss tea as China outlaws copycats.
 However they did not report the sweeping changes to the Chinese law, where authenticity of origin of the tea is only a small part.